Library of Alexandria: Early scholarship

 The Library of Alexandria was not affiliated with any particular philosophical school; consequently, scholars who studied there had considerable academic freedom.
 They were, however, subject to the authority of the king.
-One likely apocryphal story is told of a poet named Sotades who wrote an obscene epigram making fun of Ptolemy II for marrying his sister Arsinoe II.
+One likely apocryphal story is told of a poet named Sotades, who wrote an obscene epigram making fun of Ptolemy II for marrying his sister, Arsinoe II.
 Ptolemy II is said to have jailed him and, after he escaped and was caught again, sealed him in a lead jar and dropped him into the sea.
 As a religious center, the Mouseion was directed by a priest of the Muses known as an epistates, who was appointed by the king in the same manner as the priests who managed the various Egyptian temples.
-The Library itself was directed by a scholar who served as head librarian, as well as tutor to the king's son.
+The Library itself was directed by a scholar who served as head librarian and tutor to the king's son.

-The first recorded head librarian was Zenodotus of Ephesus (lived c.
+The first recorded head librarian was Zenodotus of Ephesus (c.
 325).
-Zenodotus' main work was devoted to the establishment of canonical texts for the Homeric poems and the early Greek lyric poets.
+Zenodotus's main work was devoted to the establishment of canonical texts for the Homeric poems and the early Greek lyric poets.
 Most of what is known about him comes from later commentaries that mention his preferred readings of particular passages.
 Zenodotus is known to have written a glossary of rare and unusual words, which was organized in alphabetical order, making him the first person known to have employed alphabetical order as a method of organization.
 Since the collection at the Library of Alexandria seems to have been organized in alphabetical order by the first letter of the author's name from very early, Casson concludes that it is highly probable that Zenodotus was the one who organized it in this way.
-Zenodotus' system of alphabetization, however, only used the first letter of the word and it was not until the second century AD that anyone is known to have applied the same method of alphabetization to the remaining letters of the word.
+Zenodotus's system of alphabetization, however, only used the first letter of the word, and it was not until the second century AD that anyone is known to have applied the same method of alphabetization to the remaining letters of the word.